SugarAI-HQ/CopilotOne/README.md

 # Sugar Factory
-Sugar Factory is a service that allows dev teams to easily build, test, and deploy prompts as an API.
+Sugar Factory is a service that allows dev teams to easily build, test, deploy and share prompts over an API.
 It provides a frontend UI for managing prompts and underlying LLMs.

 ## Dev Setup
     - Clone the repo
     - Run `npm install` to install dependencies
     - `cp .env.example .env` and populate environment variables in `.env`
+    - Setup db `npx prisma db push`
     - Run `npm run dev` to start service

 ## References